Traditional style interiors are comforting and classic. You may have grown up in a home that was decorated with traditional style furnishings.

 - Interiors in a traditional home will often feature trim and molding that is painted glossy white.
 Crown molding is common and adds to the formal look.
 Walls might have a chair rail and simple molding details, with wall surfaces done in a flat painted finish or wallpaper.
 Ceilings are often white and may have simple beams.

 - The dining room in a traditional home is generally a separate room, often with some built-in corner cabinets for china storage.
 A large area rug sits on top of a hardwood floor.
 The table is rectangular with a set of matched chairs placed evenly around the perimeter.
 A matching sideboard, buffet, or china cabinet is centered on one wall.

 - Dressmaker details are not particularly important in a traditional room.
 Trims, tassels, and fringes are used sparingly if at all, in favor of a simpler, calmer look.

-- Window coverings in traditional rooms show classic style.
+- Window coverings in traditional rooms show a classic style.
 Look for narrow shutters, traverse draperies, and under treatments of pinch pleated sheers.
 Cornices and valances may also be featured.